yidong72/reasoning-gym/GALLERY.md

 8. The one who only drinks water is Carol.
 9. Carol is the person who uses a OnePlus 9.

-What is Name of the person who lives in House 1?
+What is Name of the person who lives in House 1??
+Provide only the name of the person as your final answer.
 Answer: bob
 Metadata: {'num_people': 4, 'num_characteristics': 4}